EU hopes to avoid battle over airline pollution law

 The United States and China are among 26 nations that are expected to oppose the EU's plans at a meeting of the U.N.'s International Civil Aviation Organization in Montreal later on Wednesday.

-EU lawyers have said any decision by the ICAO council would not be legally binding but could be a step toward a formal dispute procedure, in which the president of ICAO would mediate.
+EU lawyers have said any decision by the ICAO council would not be legally binding but could be a step towards a formal dispute procedure, in which the president of ICAO would mediate.

 Hedegaard said there were many misunderstandings about the new law, including the costs that airlines would incur.